-Criminal, Immigration, Appellate Lawyer: That’s what I do!
-As a solo practicing attorney, I am hardworking and reliable.
+Immigration, Appellate, Federal Criminal Defense Lawyer: That’s what I do!
+As a solo practicing federal criminal defense attorney, I am hardworking and reliable.
 I pride myself on doing far more than the bare minimum, never discounting any possibilities in my clients cases until I have vetted every avenue for success or defense…

 United States Code 21 U.S.C. § 841 (a)(1) makes it illegal to possess a controlled substance with the intent to distribute.
 Drug sentences are harsh in federal court.
 Federal law enforcement are well-trained and have far more resources than state police officers.
 I have years of experience representing clients charged with drug crimes in state court as a criminal defense lawyer.

 The RICO statute was originally passed to fight the mafia in the 70s.
 However, the statute under 18 U.S.C. § 96 has been more broadly prosecuted through recent years.
 RICO charges allow the government to charge an alleged leader of a gang or other group to be charged for crimes he orchestrated or ask the other gang member to commit.
 The threat of more serious RICO charges is generally thought to force defendants to take a plea to lesser charges.
 These case can be complex and involve volumes of evidence and surveillance to review.